whleucka/hyper/README.md

   ->run();
 ```

-###  A better use case
+###  Attribute-based Routing

 We also support attribute routing, which is the preferred way of routing in Nebula.
 You can specify the route above the target endpoint in the desired controller.
 All RESTful HTTP methods are supported.
 You can even define the route name and attach route middleware.
-How easy is that!?
+How easy is that?

 file: src/Controllers/HomeController.php